aditiohri/tarot-app/README.md

 [Tarot Diary](http://readtarot.herokuapp.com)

 Click the link above to begin!
 Sign in with your Google profile to start pulling cards and writing card meanings.
+You can edit the meanings of each card that you pull and add diary entries for each individual card.

 [top](#home)